Superm4n97/kubernetes/README.md

 gets the basic information about nodes, and list up the nodes

->$ kubectl describe nodes _node_name_

-gets all the information about a specific node.
 ## CLUSTER COMPONENTS
 ### Kubernetes Proxy
 kubernetes proxy is responsible for routing network traffic to